Statistical and Topological Properties of Sliced Probability Divergences: Introduction

 \section{Introduction}

-Recent advances in implicit generative modeling (IGM), such as generative adversarial networks \cite{goodfellow2014generative} and variational auto-encoders \cite{kingma2013auto}, have illustrated that the choice of the divergence to compare two probability measures is of crucial importance for IGM applications and can lead to very different practical and theoretical properties \cite{Arjovsky2017,bousquet2017optimal,gulrajani2017improved,tolstikhin2018wasserstein,arbel2019maximum}.
-In this context, popular choices of divergences include the Wasserstein distance \cite{villani2008optimal}, maximum mean discrepancy \cite{Gretton2012} and Sinkhorn divergences \cite{Genevay18}.
+Most inference methods in implicit generative modeling (IGM), such as generative adversarial networks \cite{goodfellow2014generative} and variational auto-encoders \cite{kingma2013auto}, rely on the use of a particular divergence in order to be able to discriminate probability distributions.
+Recent advances in this field have illustrated that the choice of this divergence is of crucial importance and can lead to very different practical and theoretical properties \cite{Arjovsky2017,bousquet2017optimal,gulrajani2017improved,tolstikhin2018wasserstein,arbel2019maximum}.
+In this context, `sliced' probability divergences, such as Sliced-Wasserstein \cite{bonneel2015sliced}, or Sliced-Cram\'{e}r \cite{kolouri2020sliced}, have become increasingly popular.

-Even though the aforementioned divergence functions have proven useful in various IGM applications, the computational complexity of calculating these divergences, therefore the overall complexity of the resulting algorithms, can become excessive with the increasing problem dimension.
-Some of the metrics, such as the Wasserstein and Gromov-Wasserstein distances, admit a closed-form formula for measures defined on $\rset^1$, hence can be efficiently computed.
-Motivated by this property, their `sliced' versions have been proposed \cite{rabin2012wasserstein,vayer2019} to circumvent the potential computational bottleneck appearing in high-dimensional problems.
-The main idea in `slicing a metric' is to consider the expected distance between \emph{one-dimensional random projections} of the two measures that we compare.
-Since the original metric can be efficiently computed in one dimension, this approach allows us to lift this favorable computational property to the measures supported on $\rset^d$.
-This strategy has formed the basis of numerous works \cite{bonneel2015sliced,Tabor2018,deshpande2019max,paty2019subspace,Kolouri2019} and been successfully applied in several application domains \cite{kolouri2018sliced}.